Skip to Main Content

 Culinary

 Camarillo Center Corpsmembers train for careers in commercial kitchens, resorts, and restaurants.
-The culinary crew prepares and provides meals to residents at the center.
-Certifications available include ServSafe Food Handler and Food Manager.
+The culinary crew prepares meals for residents at the center.
+At the Camarillo Center, Corpsmembers can earn their ServSafe Food Handler, Manager, Allergens, and Instructor/Proctor certifications.

 Discover Culinary